pace-hakan/pace-bookstore/README.md

     - php artisan migrate
     - php artisan db:seed

-## Run the Application
-You are ready to go
+You are ready to go.

-Run : php artisan serve -> localhost:8000

-Run : php artisan serve --port=ANY -> localhost:ANY